dendronhq/dendron-site/vault/dendron.faq.md

 ### How does Dendron help me find my notes?

-1. Dendron organizes and collapse all your  notes into managable chunks using [[hiearchies | pro.dendron.topic.hierarchies ]].
+1. Dendron organizes and collapse all your  notes into managable chunks using [[hiearchies | dendron.topic.hierarchies ]].
-2. Dendron helps you manage your hiearchies using [[schemas | pro.dendron.topic.schema ]]
+2. Dendron helps you manage your hiearchies using [[schemas | dendron.topic.schema ]]
 3. Dendron gets out of your way when your working with your notes during [[lookup |dendron.topic.lookup]]

 You can read more about how all of this comes together in the [[ zen of dendron |dendron.zen]].